 Located a short walk from the Kasuga Shrine main complex is the Kasuga Taisha Shinen Manyo Botanical Garden.
 This garden displays about 250 kinds of plants described in the Manyoshu, Japan's oldest collection of poems which dates to the Nara Period.
 A large part of the garden is dedicated to wisteria flowers which usually bloom from late April to early May.

-The shrine grounds also contain a Treasure House near the main complex which displays the shrine's relics.
+The shrine grounds also contain the Kasuga Taisha Museum, a treasure hall near the main complex which displays some of the shrine's relics.
 These include two sets of large ornate drums.
 Additionally, the Kasuga Primeval Forest, a sacred old-growth forest belonging to the shrine, covers the mountain behind Kasuga Taisha, however, it is closed to the public.